 granddaughter of musicians and artists, Lyndsey was constantly experiencing art

-forms such as music, painting, theater, photography, and others as a child.
+forms such as music, painting, theater, cooking, photography, and others as a child.
 Her earliest memories include collaborative

 performances with her sisters in their living room, watching her grandfather

 paint sets and perform for community theater productions, and begging her dad

 to play drums in the garage while she followed along on buckets.